Haritz07/ML-Wallet-Profiling/README.md

   3. Returns a prediction to the dashboard via an API call

-The ML model was trained on labelled on-chain data collected via Helius, using 9 core features (see paper or section 7 of this repo for details).
+The ML model was trained on labelled on-chain data collected via Helius, using 9 core features (see Medium post linked below for more details).
 Accuracy on test data: 92%, F1 Score: 0.91.

 # 📊 Example Use Case